Speeches and Writings 1859–1865

 Click here to add this title with the Bicentennial Blue dustjacket.

-E-book edition: Abraham Lincoln: Speeches and Writings 1832–1858 is available for the Amazon Kindle, iBooks, Nook, Kobo, and Google Books.
+E-book edition: Abraham Lincoln: Speeches and Writings 1832–1858 is available for the Kindle, iBooks, Nook, Kobo, and Google Books.

 Abraham Lincoln, America's heroic Civil War president, was also the greatest writer ever to occupy the White House.
 His addresses at Gettysburg and at his inaugurals, his presidential messages and public lectures, are an essential record of the war and have forever shaped the nation's memories of it.
 This Library of America volume collects writings from 1859 to 1865 and contains 555 speeches, messages, proclamations, letters, memoranda, and fragments.
 They record the words and deeds—the order to resupply Fort Sumter, the emancipation of the slaves held in the Confederacy, and proposals to offer the South generous terms of reconstruction—by which he hoped to defend and preserve the Union.